spacelift-io/user-documentation/docs/integrations/single-sign-on/onelogin-oidc-setup-guide.md

 ![Copy/Paste the values into your Spacelift OIDC Settings, Click Save](../../assets/screenshots/configure-spacelift-oidc-settings.png)

-{% hint style="info" %}
+!!! info
     **Important:** You'll need to ensure your OneLogin user has access to the OneLogin App you just created, or else you will receive an unauthorized error when clicking save.
-{% endhint %}

 ### OneLogin OIDC Setup Completed